brillout/wildcard-api/docs/intro.template.md

 };
 ~~~

-Wildcard treats uncaught errors thrown by endpoint functions as a bug
+In general, Wildcard treats an uncaught error thrown by your endpoint function as a bug
 in your code.
+You should always catch errors that are expected.

-Validation should always be hanlded by returning a value:
+In particular, validation should always be hanlded by returning a value:

 ~~~js
 // Node.js server